 Can I Drive an Electric Scooter Without a License in Canada?

-Owning an electric bike in Canada is a breeze.
-These vehicles, also known as electrically assisted bicycles, electric scooters, electric bicycles, and electric scooters, don't require a license, license plate, or insurance to own or operate.
-You can ride them on sidewalks and bike lanes without any registration with the government.
-However, you must follow traffic regulations, such as wearing a helmet and not driving on sidewalks when pedestrians are present.
+Owning an electric bike in Canada is easy.
+These vehicles, also known as electrically assisted bicycles, electric scooters, electric bicycles and electric scooters, don't require a license, license plate, or insurance to own or operate.
+Electric scooters can be ridden on sidewalks and bike lanes, but passengers must follow traffic regulations, such as wearing helmets and not driving on sidewalks when pedestrians are present.
+Mopeds, electric bicycles and other low-powered vehicles have different operating rules.

-In British Columbia, electric bicycles are classified as electrically powered vehicles with a pedal-assisted system.
+While shared electric scooters are banned in Montreal, privately owned electric scooters are still legal.
+Nowadays, many people are looking for different ways to reduce their daily commute to work or school, making electric scooters much preferable for Canadians.
 In Canada, electric scooters are classified as electrically assisted bicycles and both follow many of the same federal laws and regulations.
-The City of Toronto has not yet released its official rules on how to ride these electric scooters on public properties or highways.
 The city of Montreal created more than 200 parking spaces designed specifically for electric scooters shared by companies like Lime and Bird, but a Feb.
+19 city report revealed that people were leaving them anywhere and everywhere, preventing general traffic.